 IT project management is one of the most valued skills in today's IT organization, whether you're a hardened veteran or a fresh-faced IT rookie.
-CIOs seeking advice managing projects will find various resources on Agile, project and portfolio management (PPM) and IT project management in practice in our CIO Briefing.
+CIOs seeking advice managing projects will find various resources on Agile, project and portfolio management (PPM) and IT project management in practice

 This guide is part of the SearchCIO.com CIO Briefing series, which is designed to give IT leaders strategic guidance and advice that addresses the management and decision-making aspects of timely topics.
-For a complete list of topics covered to date visit the
+For a complete list of topics covered to date visit the CIO Briefing section.

 - IT project management with Agile